Dilma Rousseff: State Secretary of Energy (1993–1994 and 1998–2002)

 During the first year of the Dutra administration, the PDT had gained some high-ranking offices, but Brizola felt that his party had very little space in the government, responsible for a tiny portion of the budget.
 Unable to get more space inside the administration, PDT members of the government were pressured by the party leadership to step down.
 The formation of the political alliance for the 2000 Porto Alegre mayoral election was also a cause of friction among the two parties.
 They ended up launching each own a different candidate; PDT's was Collares and PT's was Tarso Genro.
 Rousseff defended the maintenance of the alliance which had elected Dutra, supporting Genro's candidacy, and claiming she would not accept "neoliberal alliances with the right-wing".
 Her critics said that she was being hypocritical, once she defended an alliance with Marchezan in the 1986 election.
 Genro defeated Collares in the second round and Rousseff, among other fellow PDT members, joined the Workers' Party.
 Brizola accused them of being traitors.

 During Rousseff's management of the Secretariat of Energy in the Dutra administration, the service capacity of the electricity sector rose by 46%. due to an emergency program attended by state and private companies.
 In January 1999, Rousseff traveled to Brasília in order to alert the Fernando Henrique Cardoso administration that if the authorities responsible for the power sector did not invest in generation and transmission of energy, the power cuts that Rio Grande do Sul faced early in her administration would take place in the rest of the country.
-Therefore, the electricity crisis at the end of the Fernando Henrique Cardoso administration affected millions of Brazilians, with the exception of those from the three southern states, where no rationing was imposed, as there was no drought.
+Therefore, the electricity crisis at the end of the FHC administration affected millions of Brazilians, with the exception of those from the three southern states, where no rationing was imposed, as there was no drought.
 There was a voluntary energy saving, and Rousseff tried to obtain compensation from the federal government, as it was granted to other regions.
 The federal government did not grant it, and Rousseff had to compromise with the private sector.
 According to Pedro Parente, chief of staff during the Cardoso administration, "she was pragmatic, objective and showed that she had a fluid dialogue with the business sector."